Natterer's bat: Distribution and habitat

 The Natterer's bat species complex has a western Palaearctic distribution and is native to most of Europe, parts of the Middle East and parts of northern Africa.
 Its range extends from southern Sweden, Finland and western Russia in the north to Ireland, the United Kingdom, Spain and Portugal to the west.
 It extends eastwards to Ukraine, western and southwestern Asia Minor, the Levant, the Caucasus region, the Kopet Dag Mountains in Turkmenistan, Iran and northern Kazakhstan.
 Its southern limit is Morocco and Algeria, southwards as far as the Atlas Mountains.
 Records from North Africa are few in number and the population there is likely to be small.
 Its historic range included Norway, in which it is now a possibly extirpated species.

+Despite the wide distribution of the species complex, genetic and morphological studies indicate that 'true' M. nattereri occur in most temperate zones in Europe and the Balkans.
+Natterer's bats native to other geographical areas have been reclassified as follows:

+Though clarity has increased regarding the diversity of the Natterer's bat species complex, some populations in the Middle East still remain unclassified.

 It is found from sea level up to an altitude of about 2000 m.
 It is found in forests, parkland, and in open countryside with scattered woodland.
 It roosts in holes in trees, buildings and nestboxes.
 In winter it hibernates in caves, mineshafts, tunnels and cellars, hiding itself away in cracks and crevices usually near the cave entrance.
 It is largely a resident species and the summer roosts and winter hibernation sites are usually within 120 km of each other.